 Search for high-quality, independent evidence to inform healthcare decision-making.
 A subscription is required for the full text, but substantive abstracts may be viewed for free.
+And, several countries are eligible for free access to the complete Cochrane reviews.

 Indexes journal articles, reviews, and bibliographies which provide evidence-based effects of health care, as well as a register of published economic evaluations of health care interventions and information on healthcare technology assessment from seven databases such as The Cochrane Database of Systematic Reviews, Cochrane Controlled Trials Register, and the Database of Abstracts of Reviews of Effectiveness.